landaverde15/landaverde15.github.io/_posts/2020-09-02-blog0-jekyll.markdown

 }
 {% endhighlight %}

 5) Save the file.
 Open up the command prompt and run the following command `go run hello.go` .
-Some things to keep in mind is to run this command while inside the `GoSample` directory.
+One thing to keep in mind is to run this command while inside the `GoSample` directory.
 You should get a response that looks like:
 {% highlight ruby %}
 PS C:\Users\Path\to\directory\: go run hello.go
 Hello World!